smaroukis/shared-learning-arduino/Arduino Variable Types.md

 - The syntax to access a value is `arrayName[rowIndex][colIndex]` (0-indexed).
 - To have a variable sized array initialize with `arraName[][] = ...`

+---

+### Intermediate - Scope and More

+We can use the `static` keyword to create "local" variables that are visible to only one function but **that persist beyond the function call**.
+This is helpful for storing indexes or counters used by helper functions without having to pass the counter back and forth between scopes. (see "random walk" function example)